bastelix/wagtail-docker-hosting/README.md

 ## Project Purpose

 The goal of this project is to provide a flexible and scalable development environment for Wagtail CRX.
 By using Docker containers, dependency on specific system configurations is reduced, and a consistent development environment is created.
 This setup allows you to quickly start developing and deploying Wagtail websites.
+Additionally, since the projects are Docker-based, they can be easily transported and deployed to other servers, ensuring a seamless transition from development to production.

 ## Prerequisites